 - 1 tablespoon finely grated lemon zest

-1 Add the clam juice to 4 cups of water in a pot, heat until steamy.
+1 Heat the clam juice and water: Add the clam juice to 4 cups of water in a pot, heat until steamy.
 Do not let it boil.

-2 In separate pot (thick-bottomed), heat 2 tablespoons butter over medium heat, and sauté the minced shallots for 2-3 minutes, until just translucent.
+2 Sauté shallots; In separate pot (thick-bottomed), heat 2 tablespoons butter over medium heat, and sauté the minced shallots for 2-3 minutes, until just translucent.

 3 Add the rice to the pot.
 Stir-fry the rice for 2-3 minutes, until all the grains are well coated in butter and are beginning to toast.

-5 When the wine is almost cooked away – under no circumstances should you let the rice sizzle on the bottom of the pot – pour in two ladles of the hot clam broth-water mixture.
+5 Add two ladles of clam juice water mixture: When the wine is almost cooked away – under no circumstances should you let the rice sizzle on the bottom of the pot – pour in two ladles of the hot clam broth-water mixture.
 Stir well to combine, and add a healthy pinch of salt.

 6 Stirring almost constantly, let this liquid reduce until it is almost gone, then add another ladle of broth.
 Continue this until the sauce coats the back of a spoon.
 Taste the spoon and see if the risotto needs salt.
 If so, add a small pinch.